Nonleptonic $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}P(V)$ weak transitions in QCD: Conclusions

 \section{Conclusions}

 The experimental observation of the $\Omega_{b}^{*}$ baryon remains challenging, which underscores the importance of theoretical investigations of its weak decay channels.
-In this work, we have conducted a comprehensive analysis of the nonleptonic weak decays $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}P(V)$, within the QCD factorization framework, a method that has proven reliable for studying two-body baryonic decays with a meson in the final state.
-Utilizing the $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}$ transition form factors obtained in Ref.~\cite{Amiri:2025gcf}, we have calculated the decay amplitudes, decay widths, and branching fractions for all relevant nonleptonic channels.
+In this work, we have conducted a detailed analysis of the dominant two-body nonleptonic weak decays $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}P(V)$ within the factorization framework, a method that has proven reliable for studying two-body baryonic decays with a meson in the final state.
+Utilizing the $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}$ transition form factors obtained in Ref.~\cite{Amiri:2025gcf}, we have calculated the decay amplitudes and decay widths for the dominant nonleptonic channels.
 The numerical results are summarized in Table~\ref{tab:AllDecW}.
-Our findings indicate that the semileptonic weak decays account for approximately $52.3 \%$ of the total branching fraction, while nonleptonic weak decays contribute about $47.7 \%$, emphasizing the significant role of nonleptonic channels in the overall weak decay dynamics of the $\Omega_{b}^{*}$ baryon.
-This comprehensive study provides a robust theoretical framework and quantitative predictions that can guide future experimental searches, enhancing our understanding of weak interactions in heavy baryon decays and supporting the eventual experimental establishment of the $\Omega_{b}^{*}$ state.